Sheaf quantization in Weinstein symplectic manifolds: Nearby cycles and relative external Hom

 Thus we seek to show the natural map

 is an isomorphism.

-A final application of Corollary~\ref{lem: reasonable}, to replace $p$ with the proper map $\ol p$, shows by noncharacteristic propagation that $p_!c^!\cF_U$, $p_*c^*\cG_U$ are locally constant on $((-\delta, \delta) \setminus \{0\})^2$.
+A final application of Corollary~\ref{cor: reasonable}, to replace $q$ with the proper map $\ol q$, shows by noncharacteristic propagation that the sheaves $q_!c^!\cF$, $q_*c^*\cG$ on $\R$ are locally constant near $0$.
 Thus it remains to verify the assertion in the case when $M$ is a point.
-This is an elementary exercise. \end{proof}
+This is an elementary exercise (essentially Example \ref{ex: why only nearbycycles} \eqref{goodcase} above). \end{proof}